C19M/Covid-19.Museum/README.md

 publicly available for consultation and analysis within the framework of the museum automatically becomes a member.
-The integration of these collections is made possible through the installation of software developed by the Covid-19 Museum Foundation ([CaMPA]), the museum’s parent organization.
+The integration of these collections is made possible through the installation of software developed by the Covid-19 Museum, named the [CaMPA] and based on Harvard Dataverse.

 ### Construction of the museum